Ammonium chloride: Production

-Ammonium chloride occurs naturally in volcanic regions, forming on volcanic rocks near fume-releasing vents (fumaroles).
+Ammonium chloride occurs naturally in volcanic regions, appearing as a sublimate on rocks near fume-releasing vents (fumaroles).
 The crystals deposit directly from the gaseous state and tend to be short-lived, as they dissolve easily in water.

 Reactions

 Ammonium chloride pyrolyses and reforms into ammonium-chloride smoke after cooling.

-Ammonium chloride appears to sublime upon heating but actually reversibly decomposes into ammonia and hydrogen chloride gas:
+Ammonium chloride sublimes upon heating, reversibly decomposing into ammonia and hydrogen chloride gas: